milosp-89/fuzzy-logic/README.md

 Next Steps:
 - Refine parameters, variables, and functions, both for input and output (fine-tuning)
-- Implement parallelism using multiprocessing to leverage all CPU cores, aiming to accelerate the code execution The current runtime is approximately 4.0 minutes.
-However, with the addition of more rules and a growing dataset, implementation becomes necessary to maintain performance over time
+- Implement parallelism using multiprocessing to leverage all CPU cores, aiming to accelerate the code execution.
+  The current runtime is approximately 4.0 minutes, however, with the addition of more rules and a growing dataset, implementation becomes necessary to maintain performance over time

 # Status setup (dummy dataset example):
 ![status](https://github.com/milosp-89/fuzzy-logic/assets/155644532/0be989c8-7797-4daf-b825-157f4f75f9d6)